PandaEden/MIPS-Teaching-Tool/README.md

 	- This is not done for load/store, as in other implementations memory is byte addressable.

-		- It is upto the user to ensure offsets used with Load/Store are doubleWord (8bytes) addressable.
+		- It is up to the user to ensure offsets used with Load/Store are doubleWord (8bytes) addressable.

 		- Meaning the Offset+$RS_Val is a multiple of 8.